-The function of the intermediary is limited to providing access to a communication system over which information made available by third parties is transmitted or temporarily stored or hosted, or number of protests were made regarding the title, which is a term commonly used to refer to a depiction of the life of the Hindu God Ram.
+In the case of the film Ram-Leela, inspired by William Shakespeare's Romeo & Juliet, a number of protests were made regarding the title, which is a term commonly used to refer to a depiction of the life of the Hindu God Ram.
 A petition regarding the same was brought before the Madhya Pradesh High Court, which ordered that the film may be released, but without the name Ram-Leela, on the grounds that the title of the film had no concern with the contents of the film and may affect the sentiments of the public, or part of the public that believes in Lord Ram, and may create confusion in the minds of people, who may be inspired to see such a movie because of its title.
-Apart from this, use of the religious word Ram-Leela which has its own significance could not have been used to exhibit a story based on the social drama of Romeo & Juliet.132 Although the movie was released under its new name Golivon Ki Rasleela Ram-Leela, 133 this incident stirred a controversy as it allegedly was suppression on the right to free speech and expression.
+Apart from this, use of the religious word Ram-Leela which has its own significance could not have been used to exhibit a story based on the social drama of Romeo & Juliet.135 Although the movie was released under its new name Goliyon Ki Rasleela Ram-Leela,136 this incident stirred a controversy as it allegedly was suppression on the right to free speech and expression.